 It is a pleasure to see such museums around the world, with many charts detailing the performance of the police in different periods.

-Here you can see and read how many old horrible crimes were discovered by the police.
+Here, you can see and read how many horrible old crimes were discovered by the police.
 All of this can be seen for free, but for this, you have to visit the door on Sunday from 10 am to 1 am.

-Brighton Beach and Seafront
+9. Brighton Beach and Seafront

 A fisherman by the name of Flint Groto has immortalized this shore using pebbles and a keen love of art to create a fantastic rock art garden.